javadkt/spring-jsp-playground/README.md

 4. Deploy the application to Apache Tomcat:

-   Copy the generated WAR file (usually named spring-jsp-jpa.war) from the target directory to the Tomcat webapps directory.
+   Copy the generated WAR file (usually named spring-jsp-playground.war) from the target directory to the Tomcat webapps directory.
    Start Tomcat to deploy the application.

 5. Access the application in your web browser:

-   Open your web browser and go to http://localhost:8080/spring-jsp-jpa (replace spring-jsp-jpa with the context path if different).
+   Open your web browser and go to http://localhost:8080/spring-jsp-playground (replace spring-jsp-playground with the context path if different).